Vibha-13/Youth-Wellness/README.md

 * **Integrate APIs:** Re-enable the full suite of API integrations for enhanced conversation and voice quality.
 * **Persistent Data:** Upgrade from session-based memory to a persistent database to create a truly personalized companion.
 * **Referral System:** Integrate with a database of mental health professionals to provide users with real-world support options.

+  ⚠️ Note: This app uses Supabase for backend services.
+The database may be paused due to inactivity (free-tier).
+Code and setup instructions are available for review